Afghanistan is a 'forever emergency,' says UN head

 Meanwhile, the Taliban have issued some 50 edicts, orders, and restrictions over the span of two years.

-This includes banning women and girls from eduction, forcing them to wear full-body coverings when in public, and denying them access to gyms, public baths, public parks, and amusement parks.
+This includes banning women and girls from education, forcing them to wear full-body coverings when in public, and denying them access to gyms, public baths, public parks, and amusement parks.

 And they can also no longer work for international aid agencies.